rn1hd/rn1hd/README.md

 [Back to Top (More Questions About You)](https://github.com/rn1hd#more-questions-about-you)

-- I perform my duties to the best of my ability where it is most prioritized by the client while organizing my workload at the same time to benefit myself and my teammates.
+- I perform my duties to the best of my ability where it is most prioritized by the client while organizing my workload at the same time to benefit myself and my teammates in the long run.

 #### **If you had to choose one, would you consider yourself a big-picture person or a detail-oriented person?**